Waleed101/Waleed101/README.md

 ## Hi there 👋

+Software engineer at Datadog, working across the stack with Go, TypeScript, and React.
+Driven by complex problems in fast-moving spaces like AI and financial trading.

 <!--
 **Waleed101/Waleed101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.